 High ratings for our students who did internships.

-After they have completed the URSP required courses, our students are eligible to complete a mandatory internship -- a one-semester, 20-hour-per-week planning-related job with a public or private office or firm.
+After they have completed the URSP required courses, our students are eligible to complete a mandatory internship — a one-semester, 20-hour-per-week, planning-related job with a public or private office or firm.
 Students choose their internships in organizations or businesses that do the type of planning they are interested in pursuing for their first post-graduate job.
 At the end of the internship, each student’s supervisor completes an evaluation form.
 The form asks the supervisor to identify the intern’s major strengths and ways in which the student could improve job performance.
-They then rank the student on a 1 to 5 point scale -- with 5 being “outstanding” -- in each of the following categories: a) accountability; b) quality of work; c) communication skills; interpersonal skills; and e) initiative.
-The mean annual scores for URSP students has historically been four or above.
+They then rank the student on a 1-to-5-point scale — with 5 being “outstanding” — in each of the following categories: a) accountability; b) quality of work; c) communication skills; interpersonal skills; and e) initiative.
+The mean annual score for URSP students has historically been four or above.

 Student Retention Rate

-Student Graduation Rate: Percentage of students graduating within four years, entering class of 2014: 73.1%
+Percentage of students graduating within 4 years, entering class of 2017: 70%

-Percentage of master’s graduates taking the AICP exam within five years who pass, graduating class of 2013: 83%
+Percentage of master’s graduates taking the AICP exam within 5 years who pass, graduating class of 2016: 100%

-Percentage of full time graduates obtaining professional planning, planning-related, or other positions within 12 months of graduation, graduating class of 2017: 95%
+Percentage of full-time graduates obtaining professional planning, planning-related, or other positions within 12 months of graduation, graduating class of 2020: 95%